lucassouzavieira/arangodb-php-odm/README.md

 $database = $connection->getDatabase();

-// If collection exists on database, the object will be a representation of it.
+// If a collection exists on a database, the object will represent it.
 $collection = new Collection('my_collection_name', $database);

-// If collection not exists, you can create it with method 'save'
+// If the collection does not exist, you can create it with the method 'save'
 $collection->save();

-// Get all documents from collection foreach ($collection->all() as $document){
+// Get all documents from the collection foreach ($collection->all() as $document){
     // Do something.
 }